 Caritas on COVID-19

 With enhanced guidelines against COVID-19, the Caritas family continues to do our best within the restrictions to support people in need, especially the poor and vulnerable.
-If you need help, or you know someone who needs help, please call our helpline: 8375 3125.
 We’re here for you.

 Here is a list of what the Caritas Singapore family has been doing.
 We will continue our updates on the work of the Caritas Singapore family here.